jet-dev-team/drupal-dockerizer/README.md

 Now you can use standard Docker Compose to manage your installation.

 All the configuration is done via `drupal-dockerizer.yml` config file.
-You can find a lot of examples by exploing tests.
+You can find a lot of examples by exploring tests.
 Take a look at [.github/workflows](.github/workflows).

 ### Playbooks for controlling your projects

 Drupal Dockerizer is shipped with additional Ansible playbooks to help you automate your routine tasks.
-Make sure you are running that playbooks inside `drupal-dockerizer` directory.
+Make sure you are running those playbooks inside the `drupal-dockerizer` directory.
 The place where playbook files actually live.

 Each new project should start with running `main.yml` playbook which prepares configuration.

 ### Stop containers

-To stop your containers and save the data you can use `stop.yml` playbook.
+To stop your containers and save the data you can use the `stop.yml` playbook.
 It's an equivalent of `docker-compose stop` command.

 ```bash
 ansible-playbook stop.yml